If you do not see an answer to your question, please send us an email at firstname.lastname@example.org

 Q. How much time is required for Mentors and Mentees?

-A. Mentors and mentees would spend an average of 1/2hr to 1 hour per week until completing a total of 24 hours.
+A. Mentors and mentees will complete 24 hours of contact (mentoring) time, and 6 hours of meeting time (3 meetings, 2 hours each) organized by the Program’s coordinating team.
+To complete the 24 hours of contact time, mentors and mentees would spend an average of 1/2hr to 1 hour per week until completing the 24 hours.
 This can be face-to-face, over the phone, or other real-time communication methods.
 Additional time may be required on follow-up items and/or specific tasks stemming from mentoring sessions.
 Mentors/mentees are not obligated to spend 1/2hr to 1 hour per week, although it is considered the best way to achieve the total of 24 hours.
 It is up to the discretion of Mentors and Mentees to determine a schedule that works best for them both.
+Traveling time to and from mentoring sessions, e-mail exchanges, agreed upon pre-work, reading/reviewing/revising materials, or attending other training/courses are NOT considered eligible mentoring hours.

 Q. Can the mentoring relationship be continued once the Program ends?